SammithSB/CaaS/README.md

 ![monisha beta](static/monisha.png)

 The main idea of our project is allowing anyone to give anything as captions to whatever image they want.
-The project has been deployed on heroku and can be used at anytime.
+The project has been deployed on heroku and can be used anytime.

 # How to use CaaS